DanielBenAvi/war_cards_game/README.md

 6. The player with the higher card wins all the cards.
 7. If the cards are equal, the process is repeated until a player wins.
 8. The game ends when one player has all the cards.
+9. You can pause the game at any time

 ## Technologies